 - Will I need to prepare anything or is there something that will be provided to me?

 You will only need to prepare your application and resume (which help us match you).
 The pairings are then grouped and assigned a team leader who is available to answer any of your questions.
-Check out the online handbook for more information.

 We hope we've answered some of your questions.
 If other questions arise, please do not hesitate email firstname.lastname@example.org.
 If you would like to apply, please submit your application here.
 Applications are accepted on a rolling basis.